jbech-linaro/optee_docs/building/gits/build.rst

 .. _get_and_build_the_solution:

 Get and build the solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Below we will describe the general way of how to get the source, build the solution and how to run xtest on the device.
-For device specific instructions, please see the links in the table in the :ref:`current_version` section.
+For device specific instructions, please see the links in the table in the ":ref:`current_version`" section.

 .. _build_prerequisites: